VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Enhancement

 \section{Data Enhancement}

-To ensure the reusability of our data, we took the following steps to enhance the dataset.
-In addition to raw streaming data, we clustered users according to the retweet dynamics and release the cluster labels.
-We also queried Twitter for the user status on 10th of January, and share the user status as active/not-found/suspended.
-Furthermore, to enable research on visual misinformation, we encode all images shared in the tweets with perceptual hash.
-Finally, we release the URLs, and the metadata of the YouTube videos that appeared in our dataset.
+To ensure the reusability of our data, we took the following steps to enhance the raw streaming data.
+We performed a community analysis of users according to the retweet graph, and release the community labels.
+Given Twitter's large-scale suspension of accounts and the public interest in those actions, we also queried Twitter for each user's status on 10th of January, and share the user status as active/not-found/suspended.
+Furthermore, to enable research on spread of images and visual misinformation, we encode all images shared in the tweets with perceptual hash that allows for easy comparison and retrieval of similar content in the data.
+Finally, we release the set of URLs that appeared in the dataset, as well as the YouTube metadata for each YouTube video URLs.

-\paragraph{Retweet Graph Communities.} Retweet networks have been frequently analyzed in previous works in order to understand political conversations on Twitter~\cite{arif2018acting, cherepnalkoski2016retweetnetwork}.
-Using community detection algorithms, researchers are able to study key players, sharing patterns and content on different sides of a discussion surrounding a heated political topic.
+\paragraph{Retweet Graph Communities.} Retweet networks have been frequently analyzed in previous work in order to understand political conversations on Twitter~\cite{arif2018acting, cherepnalkoski2016retweetnetwork}.
+Using community detection algorithms, researchers are able to study key players, sharing patterns, and content on different sides of a discussion surrounding a heated political topic.

-We first constructed a retweet graph of the \datasetname~dataset, where nodes represent users and directed edges correspond to retweets between the users.
-The direction of an edge corresponds to the direction of the information spreading in the retweet relation.
-Edges are weighted according to the number of times the corresponding source user has been retweeted.
+To compute these communities, we first constructed a retweet graph of the \datasetname~dataset, where nodes represent users and directed edges correspond to one user (the target of the edge) retweeting another (the source).
+Edges are weighted according to the number of times the corresponding source user has been retweeted by the target user.
 The resulting network consists of 1,887,736 nodes and 16,718,884 edges.

 To detect communities within the graph, we used the Infomap community detection algorithm~\cite{bohlin2014mapequation}, which captures the flow of information in directed networks.
-Using the default parameters, the algorithm produces thousands of clusters.
-By excluding all clusters that contain fewer than 1\% of the nodes we are left with 90\% of all nodes\footnote{Since the graph only includes retweeting and retweeted users, this number corresponds to 73.8\% of all users in our dataset.} which are clustered into five communities (see \figref{tab:community-detection}).
+Using the default parameters, the algorithm produces thousands of communities.
+By excluding all communities that contain fewer than 1\% of the nodes we are left with 90\% of all nodes\footnote{Since the graph only includes retweeting and retweeted users, this number corresponds to 73.8\% of all users in our dataset.} which are clustered into five communities (see \tabref{tab:community-detection}).